I tested negative for STIs but I still have discharge. What is it?

 Residual infection symptoms

-If you’ve tested positive and been treated for an STI, it’s possible to experience some lingering symptoms even after testing negative for the infection.
+If you’ve tested positive and been treated for an STI, it’s possible to have some symptoms persist even after testing negative for the infection.

 This can happen because of: